 - analysing data and collating information and feedback

 - outreach work.

 Working with people of all ages is a key feature of the job and includes activities such as talks, presentations, workshops, demonstrations, guided tours and running courses.
 Some evening or weekend work may be required.
 Museum education officers working in large museums or galleries may be part of an education team.

 - Museums, which may be national, regional or local, based in universities, or independent

 - Private collectors

 Positions are increasingly offered on short or fixed term contracts.
-Jobs are advertised in local authority vacancy lists, newspapers and specialist publications including Museums Journal, Museum Jobs, the Times Educational Supplement, Times Higher Education, Leisure Management, Opportunities (which focuses on the public sector) and their respective websites.
+Jobs are advertised in local authority vacancy lists, specialist publications and websites, including Museum Jobs, the vacancies section of the Museums Assocation website and the vacancies section of the National Museum Directors' Council website.